 G-Shock BABY-G BGA-220-7A:

-In the 1990s, G-Shock introduced their BABY-G line and marketed it to women and young girls.
+In the 1990s, Casio introduced the G-Shock BABY-G line and marketed it to women and young girls.

-This particular model is a reliable shock-resistant but also uncommonly sleek.
-Its white and silver face will stand out in the crowd, but the really unique feature is the tide graph.
+Compared to the stealth all-black model, this white and silver face will stand out in the crowd, but the really unique feature on this is one G-Shock with tide & moon graph.

 The watch has a special window that shows the level of the tide based on the time of day.
 It’s a great add-on for any beach lover.
 For the price, this model is one of the best deals around.